 - 2011

-The Cardinals’ 11th and final title came in 2011.
-In a wild seven-game series, St. Louis would defeat the Texas Rangers in seven games to win it all once more.
+The Cardinals’ 11th and final title to this point came in 2011.
+In a wild seven-game series, St. Louis defeated the Texas Rangers in seven games to win it all once more.